Kev-11/Celebal/README.md

 ---

-> 🗂 *This repository documents my learning and contributions during the internship, beginning with basic Python pattern problems and progressing to data structures and data analysis projects.*
+> 🗂 *This repository documents my learning and contributions during the internship, covering everything from pattern printing and data structures to full-stack ML model deployment.*